 Architecture M. Arch Degree Requirements

-- Minimum grade of C in all required 63 units (Track I) or 87 units (Track II)
+- A minimum grade of C in all required 63 units (Track I) or 87 units (Track II).

 M. Arch Track II Unit Requirements

 - Electives* 15 units